marccane/TileSAT/README.md

 ```

 ### Installing dependencies on Arch based distros
-In arch you should get `minisat` from the aur package, but it's currently broken and it doesn't look like it's going to be fixed soon.
+In arch you should get `minisat` from the aur package but it's currently broken and it doesn't look like it's going to be fixed soon.
 You can build it from [this](https://github.com/Udopia/minisat) branch.
 Remember to add it to your PATH.

 ```